opensearch-project/documentation-website/_ml-commons-plugin/tutorials/conversational-search-cohere.md

 # Conversational search using the Cohere Command model

-This tutorial illustrates using conversational search with the Cohere Command model.
+This tutorial illustrates configuring conversational search using the Cohere Command model.
 For more information, see [Conversational search]({{site.url}}{{site.baseurl}}/search-plugins/conversational-search/).

 Replace the placeholders starting with the prefix `your_` with your own values.
 {: .note}